We aim to give all our clients a first rate, quality service.

 Should we not provide a satisfactory resolution to your complaint you may take the matter to the Legal Ombudsman who is an independent body.
 This service is only available to members of the public, very small businesses, charities, clubs and trusts.
 You can contact the Ombudsman by telephone on 0300 555 0333, by email at firstname.lastname@example.org or by post to PO Box 6806, Wolverhampton WV1 9WJ.

-If you wish the Legal Ombudsman to investigate, you are entitled to make a complaint within 6 years of the act or omission concerned, or within 3 years of the matter coming to light (provided in either case it was not before 6 October 2010).
-However, the Ombudsman will only investigate if he is contacted by you within 6 months of the date of the Complaint Partner’s report.
+If you wish the Legal Ombudsman to investigate, you are entitled to make a complaint within 6 years of the act or omission concerned, or within one year of when you should reasonably have realised that there was cause from concern.
+However, the Ombudsman will only investigate if your complaint is made within 6 months of the date of the Complaint Partner’s final letter.
 We hope this step is never necessary as we are committed to maintaining the excellence of our service.

 Your right to complain includes complaints about our bills which can be challenged by application to the court for a detailed assessment.